How To Stop Thinking

-The question comes up when either a student of a meditation practice, spiritual path, or psychological understanding is told the value of stopping thinking, or it begins to dawn on one the importance of thought and thinking in one’s life and in one’s outlook and happiness.
-You begin to see how much it interferes with relationships, work, and general happiness.
-You start to see your “problems” are not really “out there”, and if not entirely in your head, then at least mostly or partly.
+The question comes up when it begins to dawn on one the importance of thought and thinking in one’s life and in one’s outlook and happiness.
+One begins to see how much negative thinking, overthinking, or thought itself interferes with relationships, work, and general happiness.
+You start to see your “problems” are not really “out there”, and if not entirely in your head, then at least mostly or partly in your head.
+You start to realize that thought is like a screen or filter through which life is seen, and the vibrant aliveness of the moment is not experienced.
 Or, you are just so damn sick of listening to your own thinking, and it’s driving you crazy, or distracting you: the endless pointless arguments in the head, the dialoguing and the chatting brain, daydreaming, fantasy and feelings borne of memories and worries, and on and on.
 The varieties of thinking, and the problems it causes, are endless.
 Overthinking, a busy mind, and out-of-control (and negative) thinking are quite obviously at the root of stress, mental disturbance, disharmony and conflict.
 (Or it may be becoming more obvious to you).

 You may be on a spiritual path or doing some kind of practice such as meditation, or learning about a spiritual psychology path like the Three Principles Psychology, where the thinking is looked at as key.
 In the Three Principles Psychology and in neo-Advaita teachings, one can supposedly shed all this extra thinking through a simple understanding.
 One becomes aware that “it’s all thought” or “its all just happening”, and may be encouraged to accept or embrace all experiences.
 This is good in theory, but in my experience this only works in some limited cases (anecdotally) but not very often, and not in my own personal life experience (the most important criteria!).